Wasserstein Convergence Guarantees for a General Class of Score-Based Generative Models: Introduction

-Our work is also related to the literature on the choice of noise schedules for diffusion models.
-In the classical models, the choice of the forward process, i.e. $f$ and $g$ in \eqref{OU:SDE}, are often handcrafted and designed heuristically based on numerical performances of the corresponding models.
-For instance, the majority of existing DDPM models (in which $f=g^2/2$) use the linear noise schedule (i.e. $(g(t))^2=b+at$ for some $a, b>0$) proposed firstly in \cite{Ho2020}. \cite{Nichol2021} proposed a cosine noise schedule and show that it can improve the log-likelihood numerically.
-For the SMLD model, the noise schedule is often chosen as an exponential function, i.e. $g(t)=ab^t$ for for some $a, b>0$, following \cite{SongErmon2019, song2020improved}.
-Recently, there are also alternative approaches that learn the noise schedule (the function $g$) in DDPM models.
-For example, in variational diffusion models \cite{kingma2021variational}, authors propose to improve the likelihood of diffusion models by jointly training the noise schedule (which is parameterized by a neural network) and other diffusion model parameters so as to maximize the variational lower bound.
-In contrast to these studies, our work provides new perspectives on the choice of forward processes from a theoretical viewpoint based on the convergence analysis of diffusion models in $\mathcal{W}_{2}$ distance.
+Finally, our work is broadly related to the literature on the choice of noise schedules for diffusion models.
+In classical models, the choice of the forward process, i.e. $f$ and $g$ in \eqref{OU:SDE}, is often handcrafted and designed heuristically based on numerical performances of the corresponding models.
+For instance, the majority of existing DDPM models (in which $f=g^2/2$) use the linear noise schedule (i.e. $(g(t))^2=b+at$ for some $a, b>0$) proposed firstly in \cite{Ho2020}. \cite{Nichol2021} proposed a cosine noise schedule and showed that it can improve the log-likelihood numerically.
+For the SMLD model, the noise schedule is often chosen as an exponential function, i.e. $g(t)=ab^t$ for some $a, b>0$, following \cite{SongErmon2019, song2020improved}.
+In contrast to these studies, our work provides a theoretical analysis on the impact of different choices of forward processes based on the convergence analysis of diffusion models in $\mathcal{W}_{2}$ distance.